heig-vd-dai-course/heig-vd-dai-course/24-practical-work-3/COURSE_MATERIAL.md

   examples presented during the course (we emphasize the word **slightly**, no need to shoot for the moon!)
 - The web application can only use the HTTP/HTTPS protocols

+## Tips

+You are allowed to reuse your Bases de données relationnelles (BDR) project for this practical work.

+You can decide to merge the two projects into one if you want or keep the idea and implement it in a different way (in memory as you will see in the course materials).

 ## Submission